Lone Star Infusion

 People with OCD are either obsessed, feel compelled or both.
 Obsessions may include:

 - Fear of germs or dirt

 - Arranging things in a precise manner

 The causes of OCD are generally unknown.
 However, certain factors put you at risk of developing this disorder, including:

-At Lone Star Infusion, Dr. Wells offers customized ketamine infusion therapy to treat OCD.
+At Lone Star Infusion, our Anesthesiologist/Anesthetist team offers customized ketamine infusion therapy to treat OCD.

 While there are several other treatment options for OCD such as selective serotonin reuptake inhibitors (SSRIs), they generally do not treat the underlying cause of the mental illness.
 Ketamine works quite differently as it improves healthy neural function.

-Dr. Wells carries out an extensive consultation to determine if ketamine infusion therapy is right for you.
-She then tailors a treatment plan for you.
+Our Anesthesiologist/Anesthetist team carries out an extensive consultation to determine if ketamine infusion therapy is right for you.
+An Anesthesiologist/Anesthetist then tailors a treatment plan for you.

-In most cases, she starts with a series of six infusions.
-In each session, she provides a one-hour, low-dose infusion.
+In most cases, the Anesthesiologist/Anesthetist starts with a series of six infusions.
+In each session, they provide a one-hour, low-dose infusion.
 You have 40 minutes to relax while having the infusion, and 20 minutes of recovery.

-She carefully monitors your infusion and adjusts it to suit your response.
+They will carefully monitor your infusion and adjust it to suit your response.
 You may feel mild visual hallucinations and other similarly mild effects that wear off quickly.